comp426-2022-fall/a99-team-32/README.md

 ### [Roles](https://github.com/comp426-2022-fall/a99-team-32/blob/main/docs/roles.md)

 Shuyi
-- Review Manager - review pull requests to merge or reject them and manage the related discussions
+- Review Manager - Reviews pull requests to merge or reject them and manage the related discussions
-- Release Manager - manage the packaging and release process for your prototype package
+- Release Manager - Manages the packaging and release process for your prototype package
 - Database Lead

 Kelly
-- Plan Manager - manage overall plan and keep the project tab/to-do list up to date
+- Plan Manager - Manages overall plan and keep the project tab/to-do list up to date
-- Documentation Manager - keep the documentation in order and identify what is missing and needs to be documented
+- Documentation Manager - Keeps the documentation in order and identify what is missing and needs to be documented
 - Back End Lead

 Vidya
-- Project Manager - keep track of all the moving parts and make sure that everything that needs to happen is happening
+- Project Manager - Keeps track of all the moving parts and make sure that everything that needs to happen is happening
 - Front End Lead
 - Design Lead